pyeventsourcing/esdbclient/README.md

 The `reconnect()` method can be used to manually reconnect the client to a suitable EventStoreDB node.
-This method uses the same routine for reading the cluster node states and then connecting to a suitable node according to the client's node preference that is used when the client is constructed.
+This method uses the same routine for reading the cluster node states and then connecting to a suitable node according to the client's node preference that is specified in the connection string URI when the client is constructed.
 This method is thread-safe, and it is "conservative" in that, when it is called by several threads at the same time, only one reconnection will occur.
 Concurrent attempts to reconnect will block until the client has reconnected successfully, and then they will all return normally.

 ```python
 client.reconnect()
 ```

-An example of when it might be desirable to reconnect manually is when (for performance reasons) the node preference is for the client to be connected to a follower node in the cluster, and, after a cluster leader election, the follower node becomes a leader node.
+An example of when it might be desirable to reconnect manually is when (for performance reasons) the client's node preference is to be connected to a follower node in the cluster, and, after a cluster leader election, the follower becomes the leader.
 Reconnecting to a follower node in this case is currently beyond the capabilities of this client, but this behavior might be implemented in a future release.

-Please note, all the client methods are decorated with `@autoreconnect` (which calls the `reconnect()` method) and a `@retry` decorator that will retry operations that fail due to connection issues.
-The `@autoreconnect` decorator will reconnect to an available node in the cluster when the server that the client has been connected to has become unavailable, or if the client's gRPC channel happens to have been closed, and also when a method is called that requires a leader but the node that the client has been connected to stops being the leader then the client will reconnect to the current leader.
-The `@retry` decorator will then retry operations that have failed due to these connection issues.
-This means that a method that has failed due to connection issues will be retried after the client has reconnected.
+Please note, nearly all the client methods are decorated with `@autoreconnect` (which calls the `reconnect()` method when the client detects that reconnecting is required) and a `@retry` decorator that more generally will retry operations that fail due to connection issues.

+The `@autoreconnect` decorator will reconnect to a suitable node in the cluster when the server to which the client has been connected has become unavailable, or when the client's gRPC channel happens to have been closed.
+The client will also reconnect when a method is called that requires a leader, and the client's node preference is to be connected to a leader, but the node that the client has been connected to stops being the leader.
+In this case, the client will reconnect to the current leader.
+After reconnecting, the failed operation will be retried.

+The `@retry` decorator retries operations that have failed due to more general connection issues, such as a deadline being reached (so that the operation times out), or in case the server throws an exception when handling a client request.

+Please also note, the aspects not covered by the reconnect and retry decorator behaviours have to do with methods that return iterators.
+For example, consider the `read_all_events()` method, which returns an iterator of `RecordedEvent` objects.
+The method has returned and the method decorators have therefore exited before the iterating of the response begins.
+Therefore, it isn't possible for this method to trigger a reconnection or for it to retry, when the streaming response somehow fails.

-Please also note, the exceptions to this behaviour have to do with the methods that return iterators.
-For example, an event-processing component that iterates over the response to a catch-up subscription method call will always need to be monitored for errors, and, if it fails after it has started iterating over the response, the catch-up subscription will need to be restarted from the event-processing component's last saved commit position.
+Another example is the "catch-up" and persistent subscription read methods, although with these methods there is an initial "confirmation" response from the server which is received and checked by the client before the method returns, so if the server is unavailable when the call is made, or if the channel is somehow closed, or if the server throws an error for some reason, then the client will either reconnect and retry, or more simply just retry the operation, according the type of error that was encountered.
+However, an event-processing component that iterates over a successfully returned "catch-up" subscription response will need to be monitored for errors, and, if it fails after it has started iterating over the response, the catch-up subscription will need to be restarted from the event-processing component's "last saved commit position".
+If the event-processing component is recording the commit position of each recorded event atomically along with any new state that results from processing the recorded events, and the commit positions are recorded with a uniqueness constraint, then there will no danger to the projected state becoming inconsistent due to these connection issues.
 In this case, the client will automatically reconnect to a node in the cluster when the subsequent call to a catch-up subscription method is made.
-You just need to handle the exception that occurs from the iterator, then read your last saved commit position, and then restart your event-processing component, using the same `ESDBClient` instance, but with a new catch-up subscription iterator.
-Similarly, when reading persistent subscriptions: if there are connectivity issues after you have started iterating over the response, then the server call will need to be restarted.
+You just need to handle the exception that occurs from the iterator, then read your last saved commit position, and then restart your event-processing component, using the same client object.
+The client will reconnect if there is a need to do so when the subsequent call is made.
+Similarly, when reading persistent subscriptions, if there are connectivity issues after you have started iterating over a successfully received response, then the server call will need to be restarted.
+In this case, the received events will start with the last saved checkpoint on the server (potentially returning events that were in fact successfully processed).
-For the operations return an iterator, the decorators mentioned above will have exited before any subsequent gRPC streaming error occurs.

 ### Close